LeoHuang0730/CSCI3170Project/README.md

 <br>

 Compilation in Terminal
+1. Setup Java JDK environment in your computer
-1. Download the zip file of the project
+2. Download the zip file of the project
-2. Unzip the zip file and go into CSCI3170Project folder
+3. Unzip the zip file and go into CSCI3170Project folder
-3. Compile the java files by running the following command in the terminal
+4. Compile the java files by running the following command in the terminal
 ```
 javac -cp ojdbc10-19.24.0.0.jar src/*.java
 ```